MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements.md

 - Includes a visible indication that the content is an internet search result.
 For example, a statement that the content is "from the web".

-- Includes any other appropriate measures to ensure your Bing Search API data does not violate any applicable laws or third-party rights.
+- Includes any other appropriate measures to ensure your Bing Search API data does not violate any applicable laws or rights of, or duties or obligations owed by you to, third parties.
 Consult your legal advisors to determine what measures may be appropriate.

 The only exception to these internet search experience requirements is for URL discovery, as described later in this article.